Fair Labor Division complaints

 Employers who violate certain laws may be automatically prohibited from contracting with the state or any municipal entity (city or town) for any public building (construction) or other public works.
 Debarment applies to all affiliates of the contractor or subcontractor as well as any successor company or corporation.
 This list contains current and historical debarment information from the Attorney General’s Fair Labor Division.

-The entries may be sorted or filtered by employer, city, debarment beginning and end dates, and other criteria.
-The dataset may also be downloaded in Excel and other formats by visiting the link below.
+The dataset may be downloaded in Excel and sorted or filtered by employer, city, debarment beginning and end dates, and other criteria.

 When resolving a public building construction or public works construction bid protest, the Attorney General's Office applies the applicable and relevant law to the facts that are found at the hearing.
 The applicable law is derived from three sources: statutory law, case law, and prior bid protest decisions from the former Department of Labor and Industries (DLI) and the Attorney General's Office.